Shift3/laptop/README.md

 User configurations should be done in your local `*.user` files, for all else, pull request or feature suggestions are appreciated.
 All pull requests go through CI and are smoke tested against Mac, Ubuntu, and Fedora.

+Supported Platforms currently are limited to the latest versions of each detected OS (Mac, Ubuntu, Debian, Fedora.)
+As this is already rather wide, we will likely not consider supporting additional platforms as we would like to keep the maintenance burden as low as possible